Skip to content

 Gretchen Snethen, PhD, CTRS, FDRT

-Dr. Snethen is the Associate Director for the Temple University Collaborative and an associate professor in the Department of Health and Rehabilitation Sciences at Temple University.
+Dr. Snethen is the Associate Director for the Temple University Collaborative and a professor in the Department of Health and Rehabilitation Sciences at Temple University.
 Her research focuses on using community-based recreation and transportation to increase community participation.

 Lola's headshot